International Day of Older People 2017

-The theme for 2017 is Diversity of Older People and there is a range of events taking place over the course of 15 days.
-The events listed in the calendar have all received a small grant from the IDOP Leeds Community Events fund.
-Some of these events are open to the public and where this is the case contact details have been included.
+The theme for 2017 was Diversity of Older People and a range of events took place over the course of 15 days.
+Sixteen of these events a small grant from the IDOP Leeds Community Events fund.

-There is a wide range of event which hopefully reflects the diversity of the older population in Leeds.
-Some events have a learning disability element which is a first for IDOP Leeds and it is a positive development for this annual event.
+The wide range of events reflected the diversity of the older population in Leeds.
+Some events had a learning disability element which was a first for IDOP Leeds and it is a positive development for this annual event.

-One such event will see Rothwell & District Gateway club take a group of its members to a local restaurant to promote how older adults with learning disabilities can be valued members of the community.
+One such event saw Rothwell & District Gateway club take a group of its members to a local restaurant to promote how older adults with learning disabilities can be valued members of the community.

 Other groups which have been under-represented in previous IDOP celebrations include the older LGBT*people and homeless people.

-The Sage project are running an event offering people the chance to learn more about the issues for older LGBT* people who are living with Dementia.
+The Sage project ran an event offering people the chance to learn more about the issues for older LGBT* people who are living with Dementia.

-St Anne’s are holding an older clients event which will also recognise the reduced life expectancy and health inequalities of homeless clients.
+St Anne’s held an older clients event which also recognised the reduced life expectancy and health inequalities of homeless clients.

 People coming together

-A few events also see local organisations coming together to celebrate IDOP Leeds and diversity in the form of cultural exchange.
-West Yorkshire Playhouse are bringing together their Heydays group with member of the Sikh Elders community to celebrate the diversity of older people in Leeds through music and the spoken word.
+A few events also saw local organisations coming together to celebrate IDOP Leeds and diversity in the form of cultural exchange.
+West Yorkshire Playhouse brought together their Heydays group with member of the Sikh Elders community to celebrate the diversity of older people in Leeds through music and the spoken word.

-The Tenant and Engagement team are taking a group of their older residents to visit groups from different faiths to learn more about them in order so they can broaden their understanding of different cultures, faiths and lifestyles.
+The Tenant and Engagement team took a group of their older residents to visit a Mosque to learn more and broaden their understanding of different cultures, faiths and lifestyles.

-As always there are events which are intergenerational something that LOPF is supportive of as we feel it is important for different generations to come together.
+As always there were events which are intergenerational something that LOPF is supportive of as we feel it is important for different generations to come together.

-Armley Helping Hands and Caring Together in Woodhouse and Little London are two such examples, both organisations do excellent intergenerational work and their IDOP events reflect this.
+Armley Helping Hands and Caring Together in Woodhouse and Little London were two such examples, both organisations do excellent intergenerational work and their IDOP events reflected this.

 Celebrating community contribution

-Some events see groups celebrating their own community’s contribution to Leeds.
-The Black Health Initiative is holding an event that will celebrate their contribution to the community by sharing traditional songs, music, dance and stories.
+Some events saw groups celebrating their own community’s contribution to Leeds.
+The Black Health Initiative held an event that celebrated their contribution to the community by sharing traditional songs, music, dance and stories.